Genaker/Magento2PWA/README.md

 After installation of this plugin you will have ALL PWA feature available for your Magento 2 web site.

+Progressive web app (PWA), is the latest browser feature that allows anyone to use web sites as native mobile or desktop apps.
+It is not a Magento feature.
+You don't need expensive redesign to use PWA.

 # Magento (PWA)Progressive Web Applications Are Not a Magento PWA Studio